joshbruce/fourth-earth-raw/public/content.md

 Further guidelines:

-1. Favor setting difficulty based on the action being attempted by an average character in the setting with the option of being character-specific: stitching a finger might be difficulty 6 for the average person but a difficulty 2 for someone with related training (see “Dice pools” section).
+1. Favor setting difficulty based on an average character in the setting with the option of being character-specific: stitching a finger might be difficulty 6 for the average person but a difficulty 2 for someone with related training (see “Dice pools” section).
-2. For difficulty 1, favor dice over coins and a roll of odd numbers over even: This maintains rolling 1 as the target or recognizing any odd number as opposed to dividing, remembering ranges, or similar solutions.
+2. For difficulty 1, favor dice over coins and a roll of odd numbers over even; maintains rolling 1 as target or recognizing odd numbers as opposed to dividing, remembering ranges, or similar solutions.
 3. Human-friendly labels are typically used during character introspection, "This seems like a safe bet"; to add tension and simulate under- or over-estimating one's abilities, it might be useful to give a label near the difficulty rather than exactly on it.

 ### Dice pools

 Dice pools adjust success probability based on ranks (see “Ranks” section).

-“Dice pool” is something of a misnomer as rolling the number of dice in the pool is not necessary; a player could roll the same die repeatedly equal to the number of dice in the pool and achieve the same result.
+“Dice pool” is something of a misnomer as rolling the number of dice in the pool is not necessary; roll the same die (pick from the same grouping) equal to the number of dice in the pool.

 Implementation: